Turn on error reporting

 If you're code is being displayed on your website instead of running make sure all your files are saved with the .php extension.
 Another possible reason for this is that PHP is not enabled on your hosting.
 We don't enable PHP on our Starter hosting package, so if you wish to run PHP and are using this package you will need to upgrade.

-Incompatible PHP version
+PHP version compatibility issues

 PHP page loads continuously